peeradonmoke2002/FRA502_HW_6703/README.md

 ![output1](images/output1.png)

-As you can see in this case I have set init point at `x0 = np.array([[1., 0.7]]).T ` or (1.0, 0.7) and I have implement newton's method to optimize the function.
-After 20 iterations, this can see around step 2-3 that result is around 20-21 whcih mean at this point we found a local maximum or mean the hessian is not Positive definite and the optimization is not converging to the global minimum at (0,0) with f(0,0)=0.
+With the initial point `x0 = np.array([[1., 0.7]]).T
+` the plain Newton update quickly jumps to large objective values and then stagnates around `f ≈ 21`.
+The Hessian of the Rastrigin function is indefinite in that region, so the method behaves erratically and fails to make progress toward the global minimum at `(0, 0)` where `f(0,0) = 0`.

 ### Add Damping Factor to Hessian Matrix
 To improve the convergence of Newton's Method, we can add a damping factor to the Hessian matrix.
 This helps to ensure that the Hessian is positive definite, which is necessary for convergence.